depoon/NetworkInterceptor/README.md

 ```

 ### If you want to use this framework in iOS Device apps you do not own
 - Create a new Dynamic Framework Project and use **NetworkInterceptor** pod.
-We will
+We will only use this framework to start NetworkInterceptor recording.
-- Use Objective C to load code into memory
+- Use Objective C to load code into memory.
+Refer to the example project in this repository.
 ```swift
 static void __attribute__((constructor)) initialize(void)
 ```